Dpbm/quantum/utils.md

 ## Gates

-A gate, need to be always unitary and reversible
+A gate, need to be always unitary and reversible\
+The number of outputs of a gate needs to be the same of the inputs to be reversible and map all possible results

 $X^{100} = I$\
 $X^{101} = X$